TheKartman/Resources/Network/Blocklists/README.md

 List of *IP* address ranges by country and suspicious *IP* address ranges.

-The suffix indicates the country code, except those lists you have to block :
+The suffix indicates the country code, except those lists you **must block**:

 | List type  | Scope |
 | ------------- | ------------- |